Crime in Romania: Crimes committed by children

 Crimes committed by children peaked in the 1990s when the social context of the time (closing of many Romanian orphanages and economic insecurity due to the collapse of the planned communist economy after the Romanian Revolution) resulted in large numbers of street children.
 However, the situation has greatly improved since then.
 Nevertheless, there are still children and teenagers committing petty crimes on the streets and engaging in aggressive begging.
 According to the US Romania 2017 Crime & Safety Report: "Panhandlers -- often groups of teenagers -- can be aggressive and have resorted to grabbing/tearing clothing to distract and steal from their target (...)
 Organized groups of thieves and pickpockets (including very young children and well-dressed young adults) operate in train stations and on public transportation."
+Roma (Gypsy) children are the most vulnerable particularly to sex trafficking, pickpocketing, forced begging and forced stealing.

 Combating crime

 Romanian Police

 The Romanian Police (Poliția Română) is the national police force and main law enforcement agency in Romania.
 It is subordinated to the Ministry of Internal Affairs.
 During the communist era it was called miliția.
 Following the fall of communism, it has undergone numerous changes and reorganizations, the most important of which took place in 2002, when the police was demilitarized, becoming a civilian police force.